zhanghaicang/carbonmatrix_public/README.md

 ## CarbonDesign
 Protein sequence design is critically important for protein engineering.
 Despite recent advancements in deep learning-based methods, achieving accurate and robust sequence design remains a challenge.
 Here we present CarbonDesign, an approach that draws inspiration from successful ingredients of AlphaFold and which has been developed specifically for protein sequence design.
 At its core, CarbonDesign introduces Inverseformer, which learns representations from backbone structures and an amortized Markov random fields model for sequence decoding.
 Moreover, we incorporate other essential AlphaFold concepts into CarbonDesign: an end-to-end network recycling technique to leverage evolutionary constraints from protein language models and a multitask learning technique for generating side-chain structures alongside designed sequences.
 CarbonDesign outperforms other methods on independent test sets including the 15th Critical Assessment of protein Structure Prediction (CASP15) dataset, the Continuous Automated Model Evaluation (CAMEO) dataset and de novo proteins from RFDiffusion.
 Furthermore, it supports zero-shot prediction of the functional effects of sequence variants, making it a promising tool for applications in bioengineering.

+**Citation**\
+Accurate and robust protein sequence design with CarbonDesign.
+M. Ren, C. Yu, D. Bu, H. Zhang.
+Nature Machine Intelligence.
+6, 536–547 (2024). https://doi.org/10.1038/s42256-024-00838-2

+**Contributions**\
+H.Z. conceived the ideas and implemented the CarbonDesign model and algorithms.
+H.Z. and M.R. designed the experiments, and M.R. conducted the main experiments and analysis.
+M.R. wrote the manuscript.
+H.Z., D.B. and C.Y. revised the manuscript.

+**Acknowledgements**\
+We acknowledge the financial support from the National Natural Science Foundation of China (grant no. 32370657) and the Project of Youth Innovation Promotion Association CAS to H.Z.
+We also acknowledge the financial support from the Development Program of China (grant no. 2020YFA0907000) and the National Natural Science Foundation of China (grant nos.
+32271297 and 62072435).
+We thank Beijing Paratera Co., Ltd and the ICT Computing-X Center, Chinese Academy of Sciences, for providing computational resources.

 **Installation**

 1. CarbonDesign relies on the ESM2 language model.
 You can install ESM2 using the following command:  `pip install fair-esm`.